On the origin of quasinormal modes in semi-open systems: Abstract

 \section{Abstract}

 Astrophysical black holes are open systems which, when perturbed, radiate quasi-normal modes (QNMs) to infinity.
-By contrast, laboratory analogues are necessarily finite-sized, presenting a potential obstacle to exciting QNMs in the lab.
-In this study, we investigate how the QNM spectrum of a toy-model black hole is modified when the system is enclosed by a partially reflecting wall.
-Counter to expectation, we demonstrate that QNMs not only persist in finite-sized systems, but the number of detectable modes increases.
-Furthermore, we show that QNMs in this set-up can be easily excited by incoherent background noise.
-Our findings align with studies exploring the spectral stability of black holes, such as those examining small modifications of the surrounding gravitational field.
-Importantly, our work paves the way for exploring spectral stability in laboratory systems, enabling experimental investigation of black hole features in closed systems.
+By contrast, laboratory analogues are necessarily finite-sized, presenting a potential obstacle to exciting QNMs in experiments.
+We explore how the QNM spectrum of a toy-model black hole changes when enclosed by a partially reflecting wall with adjustable reflectivity.
+Our results reveal a continuous connection between the QNM spectra of open and finite-sized systems.
+Additionally, we demonstrate that QNMs in this setup are easily excited by incoherent background noise.
+This work opens new avenues for studying QNMs of black holes and compact objects in laboratory settings, where finite-size effects and noise are unavoidable.

 \emph{Introduction.---}The success of the black hole spectroscopy program is founded on the use of gravitational waves produced by merging binaries as a probe of the system's properties \cite{abbott2016}.
 At late times during the so-called \emph{ringdown} phase, the remnant emits a characteristic signal as it sheds energy and relaxes into its final state.
-This signal consists of a discrete set of damped harmonic oscillators referred to as quasinormal modes (QNMs) \cite{Ferrari1984,Echeverria1989,kokkotas1999quasi,Cardoso2009,Berti2009}, which are natural resonances of linear open systems.
+This signal consists of a discrete set of damped harmonic oscillators referred to as quasinormal modes (QNMs) \cite{Ferrari1984,Echeverria1989,kokkotas1999quasi,Cardoso2009,Berti2009, Konoplya:2011qq}, which are natural resonances of linear open systems.
 Next generation gravitational wave detectors such as LISA and Einstein telescope will profit from enhanced sensitivity \cite{amaro2017,Maggiore2019}, making it paramount to understand how the ringdown is influenced by various high-order effects, e.g.\ environmental factors \cite{cannizzaro2024impact} and nonlinearities \cite{Cheung2023}.